KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Ethical Social Economic issues/Authorisation.md

 Typically, users can only change the permissions for any file or folder they own.
 However, most OSs allow for a special user called an **administrator**, who can override the permissions for almost any file or folder.

-A normal user may also be given special **administrator rights** that al- low them to override the permissions for certain files or folders, just like an administrator.
+A normal user may also be given special **administrator rights** that allow them to override the permissions for certain files or folders, just like an administrator.

 Managing permissions and administrative rights can be a complex task, and it is possible to accidentally grant access to a file or administrative rights to an unauthorised user.
 Such a user can then make use of such mistakes to gain unauthorised access to data and resources.

-Authentication for the administrator must be especially strong, as an in- truder that successfully claims to be the administrator can bypass file per- missions entirely.
+Authentication for the administrator must be especially strong, as an intruder that successfully claims to be the administrator can bypass file permissions entirely.

-File permissions do not prevent an intruder with physical access to a storage device from accessing files or folders directly without going through the op- erating system.
+File permissions do not prevent an intruder with physical access to a storage device from accessing files or folders directly without going through the operating system.
 To prevent such unauthorised access, it is necessary to use encryption.

 File permissions can be used as access control for both computers connected to a network and computers that are not connected to a network, but are shared by multiple users.

 ## Firewalls

-Computers connected to a network are naturally more susceptible to intru- sion as unauthorised access can occur without the physical presence of an intruder.
+Computers connected to a network are naturally more susceptible to intrusion as unauthorised access can occur without the physical presence of an intruder.

 Hence, computers connected to a network usually require another layer of access control called a **firewall**.